Electric Scooter Safety – Avoid Accidents With This Complete 17-Step Checklist

 If you are riding in pedestrian or areas with heavy traffic, it is also strongly recommended to slow down.

-Related to the point above, you should turn as slowly and as carefully as possible.
+You should turn as slowly and as carefully as possible.

 Turning is often the point where falls or accidents happen, especially when not performed carefully.